arnold-c/OutbreakDetection/manuscript/manuscript.typ

 = Background

-Diagnostics are medical devices and techniques used to detect the presence of a specific pathogen in a host sample @DiagnosticsGlobal.
+Diagnostics are medical devices and techniques used to detect the presence of a specific pathogen in a host @DiagnosticsGlobal.
-This may include #emph[in vivo] measures, such as x-ray imagery, or #emph[in vitro] tests to directly quantify the presence of the pathogen itself, e.g. polymerase chain reaction (PCR), or the host's response e.g., enzyme immunoassay/enzyme-linked immunosorbent assay (EIA/ELISA) @DiagnosticsGlobal @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
+This may include #emph[in vivo] measures, such as x-ray imagery, or #emph[in vitro] tests to directly quantify the presence of the pathogen itself, e.g. polymerase chain reaction (PCR), or the host's response to the pathogen e.g., enzyme immunoassay/enzyme-linked immunosorbent assay (EIA/ELISA) @DiagnosticsGlobal @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
 Any given diagnostic will vary in its ability to correctly identify the presence of the pathogen, which is described by its sensitivity and specificity.
 The sensitivity of a diagnostic is the ability to correctly identify a positive result, conditional on a positive individual being tested i.e., a true positive result @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
 The specificity is the opposite: the ability to correctly determine a true negative result, conditional on a negative individual being tested @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
-Due to the translation of quantitative measures e.g., PCR cycles, into a binary outcomes (positive/negative), the sensitivity and specificity of a diagnostic are often at odds with one another; optimizing for one is typically at the expense of the other.
+Due to the translation of quantitative measures e.g., immunoglobulin M (IgM) antibody titers, into a binary outcomes (positive/negative), the sensitivity and specificity of a diagnostic are often at odds with one another.
-For example, defining the threshold for detection for an ELISA with a low optical density will produce a diagnostic that is highly sensitive, as it only requires a small host response to the pathogen and many resulting antibody titers will exceed this value.
+For example, using a low optical density value to define the threshold for detection for an ELISA will produce a diagnostic that is highly sensitive, as it only requires a small host response to the pathogen and many resulting antibody titers will exceed this value.
 However, this may lead to low specificity due to an increase in spurious false positive results from non-infected individuals.
+To account for these differences, the target product profile (TPP) of a diagnostic provides a minimum set of characteristics that should be met, helping to guide the development and use @worldhealthorganizationTargetProductProfiles.

-The choice to prioritize sensitivity or specificity will be pathogen and context-specific.
+The choice to prioritize sensitivity or specificity will be pathogen and context specific.
 When the cost of a false negative result is disproportionately high relative to a false positive, such as for Ebola @chuaCaseImprovedDiagnostic2015, highly specific tests are required.
 This balance will, however, vary as the prevalence of infection in a population varies.
 Higher presence of infection in a population will increase the positive predictive value (PPV) of the test i.e., the probability that a positive test reflects a positive individual, that unlike the sensitivity of the test, is not conditioned upon the infection status of the tested individual @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024.
 Regions of high disease burden may therefore prioritize test sensitivity, in contrast to a lower burden location's preference for test specificity, all else being equal.
-To account for these differences, the target product profile (TPP) of a diagnostic provides a minimum set of characteristics that should be met, helping to guide the development and use @worldhealthorganizationTargetProductProfiles.

-At the heart of an outbreak detection system is a surveillance program that enumerates the baseline rate of case incidence and defines an outbreak as an anomalously high incidence relative that that baseline @murrayInfectiousDiseaseSurveillance2017 @zhouEliminationTropicalDisease2013 @pahoIntegratedApproachCommunicable2000 @craggOutbreakResponse2018.
+At the heart of an outbreak detection system is a surveillance program that enumerates the baseline rate of case incidence and defines an outbreak as a time period with anomalously high incidence relative to that baseline @murrayInfectiousDiseaseSurveillance2017 @zhouEliminationTropicalDisease2013 @pahoIntegratedApproachCommunicable2000 @craggOutbreakResponse2018.
 As many disease symptoms reflect generic host responses to infection e.g., febrile rash, and infection with a given pathogen can give rise to a wide range of disease symptoms and severity across individuals, accurate methods of case identification are required.
 Given the imperfect nature of diagnostic classification, any result for an individual is uncertain.
 Accumulating multiple individual test results to produce population-level counts will propagate this uncertainty, and may result in over- or under-counts due to a preponderance of false positive and negative individual test results, respectively.
-This process becomes increasingly important when the prevalence of the surveillance program's target disease is low relative to the presence of other sources of clinically-compatible cases; the PPV of an individual diagnostic decreases, increasing the number of false positives, making it harder to distinguish true anomalies in incidence relative to baseline.
+This process becomes increasingly important when the prevalence of the surveillance program's target disease is low relative to the presence of other sources of clinically-compatible cases; the PPV of an individual diagnostic decreases, increasing the number of false positives, making it harder to distinguish true anomalies in disease incidence.
-As a result, it has been commonplace for surveillance systems to be developed around high-accuracy tests, such as PCR and immunoglobulin (Ig) ELISA tests, when financially and logistically feasible @gastanaduyMeasles2019 @commissionerCoronavirusCOVID19Update2020@grasslyComparisonMolecularTesting2020@ezhilanSARSCoVMERSCoVSARSCoV22021 @worldhealthorganizationCholera2023 @essentialprogrammeonimmunizationepiimmunizationClinicalSpecimensLaboratory2018.
+As a result, it has been commonplace for surveillance systems to be developed around high-accuracy tests, such as PCR and ELISA tests, when financially and logistically feasible @gastanaduyMeasles2019 @commissionerCoronavirusCOVID19Update2020@grasslyComparisonMolecularTesting2020@ezhilanSARSCoVMERSCoVSARSCoV22021 @worldhealthorganizationCholera2023 @essentialprogrammeonimmunizationepiimmunizationClinicalSpecimensLaboratory2018.

 Outbreak detection systems face the same issue regarding the prioritization of sensitive or specific alerts @germanSensitivityPredictiveValue2000@worldhealthorganizationOperationalThresholds2014 @lewisTimelyDetectionMeningococcal2001.
 For many disease systems, particularly in resource constrained environments where the burden of infectious diseases is typically highest @gbd2019childandadolescentcommunicablediseasecollaboratorsUnfinishedAgendaCommunicable2023 @roserBurdenDisease2023, cases are counted and if a pre-determined threshold is breached, be that weekly, monthly, or some combination of the two, an alert is triggered that may launch a further investigation and/or a response @worldhealthorganizationMeaslesOutbreakGuide2022 @worldhealthorganizationOperationalThresholds2014.
-In effect, this discretizes a distinctly continuous phenomenon (observed cases) into a binary measure, outbreak or no outbreak, for decision making purposes.
+In effect, this discretizes a distinctly continuous phenomenon (observed cases) into a binary measure (outbreak or no outbreak) for decision making purposes.
 For reactive management approaches, such as vaccination campaigns and non-pharmaceutical based interventions that are designed to reduce transmission or limit and suppress outbreaks, early action has the potential to avert the most cases @atkinsAnticipatingFutureLearning2020@taoLogisticalConstraintsLead @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @worldhealthorganizationConfirmingInvestigatingManaging2009 @minettiLessonsChallengesMeasles2013.
-While this framing would point towards a sensitive (i.e., early alert) surveillance system being optimal, each action comes with both direct and indirect financial and opportunity costs stemming from unnecessary activities that limit resources for future response capabilities.
+While this framing would point towards a sensitive (i.e., early alert) surveillance system being optimal, each action comes with both direct and indirect financial and opportunity costs stemming from unnecessary activities that limit resource availability for future responses.
-Just as the balance of sensitivity and specificity of a test for an individual must be carefully evaluated, so must the balance at the outbreak level.
+Much like the need to carefully evaluate the balance of an individual diagnostic test's sensitivity and specificity, it is essential to consider at the outbreak level.

 The concept of using incidence-based alert triggers to detect the discrete event of an outbreak with characteristics analogous to individual tests has been well documented in the case of meningitis, measles, and malaria @worldhealthorganizationMeaslesOutbreakGuide2022 @lewisTimelyDetectionMeningococcal2001 @worldhealthorganizationConfirmingInvestigatingManaging2009 @trotterResponseThresholdsEpidemic2015 @cooperReactiveVaccinationControl2019 @zalwangoEvaluationMalariaOutbreak2024 @kanindaEffectivenessIncidenceThresholds2000.
 However, an overlooked, yet critical, aspect of an outbreak detection system is the interplay between the individual test and outbreak alert characteristics.